-Priority Recommendations STRATEGY DESCRIPTION RECOMMENDATION TYPE Improve the City's entrances with landscaping and monumentation.
+Priority Recommendations STRATEGY DESCRIPTION RECOMMEI TYP Improve the City's entrances with landscaping and monumentation.
 Prepare a landscape master plan for the design of City corridors and entrances with a consistent, identifiable character.
 Plan/Study Reduce visual clutter.
-Prepare a visual assessment survey of City corridors to identify problem areas that negatively impact community character.
-Plan/Study Upgrade City's logo and branding.
+Prepare a visual assessment survey of City corridors to identify problem areas that negatively impact community character, and identify remedies/action plans available to address concerns Plan/Study Upgrade City's logo and branding.
 Explore potential logo application to proposed city entrance signage.
-Capital Improvements Create a sense of place and maximize the visual appeal of the Highway 290 corridor.
-Review existing development codes for compatibility with desired uses (higher quality restaurants, services, and entertainment).
+Capital Improvements Create a sense of place and maximize the visual appeal of the city.
+Review existing development codes to identify incompatibility with the vision and desired uses (higher quality restaurants, services, and entertainment).
 Policy/Ordinance Invest in infrastructure that supports the revitalization of the Highway 290 corridor.
 Encourage development of desired office, retail, service, and entertainment venues through the use of tax abatement, TIRZ, or 380 agreements.
 Coordination/ Partnerships Ease the processes encountered by business expansions and relocations.
-Prepare a job description for a full-time economic development coordinator to be considered by city management and the City Council.
-Administrative Encourage housing and property maintenance to maintain neighborhood integrity.
-Institute an annual program for assessing quality and useful life of neighborhood amenities, and allocate funds for replacement, additions, or remodels as needed.
-Capital Improvements Provide pedestrian connections within the neighborhoods.
+Procure an Economic Development Consultant to be considered by city management and the City Council.
+Administrative Provide pedestrian connections within the neighborhoods.
 Develop neighborhood pedestrian connections through a trail system.
 Acquire/secure land needed for initial paths of trail system.
-Utilize existing bayous and conveyance channels to help expand the trail system.
+Utilize existing bayous and conveyance channels to help expand the trail system if necessary.
 Capital Improvements Create a consistent, identifiable signage design throughout the city.
 Conduct a wayfinding signage master plan to explore potential thematic signs unique to the City to include street signs, directional, and facility signs.
-Plan/Study
+Plan/Study Update existing parks and open spaces.
+Update City's pool facility with new equipment, slides, a potential splash pad, and buildings.
+Capital Improvements